 In addition to providing investment services, the Episcopal Foundation of Dallas offers direct financial support to the Diocesan community through an annual grant program.
-Grants are funded from the Foundation’s unrestricted fund, the Episcopal Fund.
-Since its establishment in 1988, the Episcopal Fund has grown from $1.5 to over $5 million and distributed over $3 million in grants benefiting parishes, schools, and other non-for-profit agencies throughout the Dallas Diocese.
+Since 1990, the Foundation has awarded over $3 million in grants benefiting parishes, schools, and other not-for-profit agencies throughout the Dallas Diocese.

-Any Episcopal church, school, agency or other not-for-profit organization located within the Diocese of Dallas, that fulfills the mission of the Diocese, may apply for a grant from the Foundation.
-The Foundation funds a wide variety of grant requests including: program operating expenses, building campaigns, capital improvements, and equipment needs.
+Any Episcopal church, school, agency or other not-for-profit organization located within the Diocese of Dallas, whose work is consistent with the mission of the Foundation and the Diocese, may apply for a grant from the Foundation.

 If you are considering applying for a Foundation grant, please carefully review the following items for guidance: